 Nutricosmetic market allegations

-Only clear and substantiated scientific evidence may appear on the label.
-The EFSA is responsible for checking the validity of allegation requests and whether or not to authorise their use.
+Only clear and sustantiated scientific evidence may appear n the label.
+The EFSA is responsible for checking the validity of allegation requests and whether or not to authorize their use.

 Beauty promises only deal with improving the appearance and not the function.

-The EFSA’s guidelines « Guidance on the Scientific requirements for health claims related to bone, joints, skin and oral health » define the scope of Regulation (EC) No 1924/2006 for claims relating to the function of the skin.
-According to the EFSA, claims that relate to « the maintenance of normal structure, hydration, elasticity or appearance of the skin » fall outside the scope of the Regulation, since they do not relate to a physiological function of the body.
+The EFSA’s guidelines “guidance on the Scientific requirements for Health claims related to bone, joints, skin and oral health ” define teh scope of Regulations (EC) N° 1924/2006 for claims relating to the function of the skin.
+According to the EFSA, claims that relate to “the maintenance of normal structure, hydration, elasticity or appearance of the skin” fall outside the scope of the Regulation, since they do not relate to a physiological function of the body.

-Cosmythic® is an active ingredient containing pine OPC (pinus pinaster).
-Only low molecular weight molecules were preserved during the plant extraction process.
-By giving Cosmythic® a bioavailability, much greater than that of crude pine bark extracts, they play an essential role in the active mechanism, in the human body
+Cosmythic® is an active ingredient containing pine OPC ( pinus pinaster ).
+Only low molecular weight molecules were preserved during the plan extraction process ( crystal pure© technology ).
+By giving Comythic® a bioavailability, much greater than that of crude pine bark extracts, they play an essential role in the active mechanism, in the human body.

 A double-blind study, at random vs placebo, on a panel of 34 subjects, demonstrated the effectiveness of Cosmythic® on skin beauty, in a 100mg per day dosage.

-(*Ability of the skin to retain its mechanical properties after several solicitations (a good indicator of ‘good health’ in the elastin-collagen network that forms the basis of supporting tissue)
+*fatigability is the ability of the skin to retain its mechanical properties after several solicitations.
+This is a good indicator of “good health” in the elastin-colllagen network that forms the basis of supportive tissue.
+Cosmythic® activates the genes which are responsable for Collagen synthesis.

-- Cosmythic® reduces the depth and number of deep wrinkles by 7% after 28 days of treatment
+◊ Cosmythic® reduces the depth of deep wrinkles ( > 110 μm) by 7% after 28 days of treatment

 For more information, write to us at firstname.lastname@example.org